thejameshoward/EKKOTools/README.md

 ## Usage
+`EKKOTools` reads the information from the "Well Info:" table at the bottom of scan summary files.
+This can be an easy way to map analyte names to the well, and doing so unlocks a number of features within `EKKOTools` like collecting all scans of a particular analyte from a large directory filled with scan summary files.

-`EKKOTools` uses a secondary file called a scan key which is a simple xlsx or csv spreadsheet that maps wells to particular analytes.
-This feature is optional, but if you want to use all the features of `EKKOTools`, the analytes must be mapped to the wells.
+You can overwrite the Well:information assigment as well. `EKKOTools` uses a secondary file called a scan key which is an xlsx or csv spreadsheet.

 The data folder should look something like this